Find Your Answers Here

 WHAT IS AN ALLERGIST?

 An allergist (or allergist / immunologist) is a medical doctor with residency training in Internal Medicine and/or Pediatrics, subspecialty fellowship training in Allergy & Immunology and board-certification by the American Board of Allergy & Immunology.
-Dr. Chen holds the title of FAAAAI by the American Academy of Allergy, Asthma and Immunology, recognizing him as a leader in the specialty dedicated to upholding the latest standard of care and continually educates through state and national allergy societies.
+Dr. Chen holds the title of FAAAAI by the American Academy of Allergy, Asthma and Immunology, recognizing him as a leader in the specialty dedicated to upholding latest standard of care through continual education in state and national allergy societies.

 WHO NEEDS AN ALLERGIST?

 Our practice sees patients of all ages from infants to adults.
 Allergies affect people of all ages, genders, races and social status.
 Although allergies tend to develop in childhood, they can occur at any age or, in some cases, recur after many years of remission.
 Allergies often run in families and we commonly treat multiple members of the same family.

 WHAT IS ALLERGY TESTING, ALLERGY SHOTS AND ALLERGY DROPS?

 MY PRIMARY CARE OFFICE OR URGENT CARE CLAIMS TO TREAT AND/OR TEST ALLERGIES.
 WHAT'S THE DIFFERENCE?

-Many people confuse steroid injections given in the urgent care setting with ones from an allergy specialist.
-Not only do steroids only mask the symptoms temporarily, repeated doses carry a risk of weight gain, elevated blood sugar, bone damage and adrenal suppression.
+Steroid injections given for allergies in the primary or urgent care settings only mask symptoms temporarily and carry a risk of weight gain, elevated blood sugar, bone damage and adrenal suppression.
 These are absolutely NOT a long-term solution and if you are getting these, it is time to see an allergist.

 Beware of "allergy tests" offered in some urgent and primary care clinics.
-These "allergy technicians" may use misleading terms such as "clinical allergy specialist" but are contracted through third-party companies and are NOT board-certified allergists regardless of how they present themselves.
+These technicians may use misleading terms to claim competence but are NOT board-certified allergists regardless of how they present themselves.
 This deprives you of a specialist's expertise, potentially exposing you or your child to sub-optimal or even fraudulent care.
-Allergy shots provided through these sources may not contain the proper dose for lasting relief.
+Allergy care through these sources may not contain the proper dose for lasting relief.
 Some imitators endorse self-administration of allergy shots at home, which is incompatible with current standards of care and puts YOU at risk for side effects.

 HOW DO I KNOW IF I HAVE ASTHMA?